qfettes/CuriosityDrivenExplorationBySelfSupervisedPrediction/README.md

 # Reproduction of "Curiosity-driven Exploration for Deep Reinforcement Learning" with PyTorch
 This is a PyTorch reproduction of the ICML 2017 paper "Curiosity-driven Exploration for Deep Reinforcement Learning."
+It uses A2C rather than A3C.
 Look at the original Tensorflow implementation [here](https://github.com/pathak22/noreward-rl).

 Requirements: